evanphx/json-patch/README.md

 # Configuration

-There is a single global configuration variable `jsonpatch.SupportNegativeIndices'.
+There is a single global configuration variable `jsonpatch.SupportNegativeIndices`.
 This defaults to `true` and enables the non-standard practice of allowing negative indices to mean indices starting at the end of an array.
 This functionality can be disabled by setting `jsonpatch.SupportNegativeIndices = false`.